-At Little Lords and Ladies Christian Private School, we believe that children who become active in sports can develop good sportsmanship.
+At Lords Kingdom Academy, we believe that children who become active in sports can develop good sportsmanship.
 As one of the most respected private elementary schools in Oviedo, Florida, we are particular in helping the children become team players.
 We want them to experience a healthy competition with sportsmanlike character.

 How Do We Define Sportsmanship?

 We can define sportsmanship as an honorable behavior and conduct toward each other in a sports competition.
 When playing a game with your teammates, you support and encourage each other through thick and thin.
 If some of your teammates make mistakes, you don’t laugh or criticize them.
 Instead, you give them words of empowerment.
 Everybody makes mistakes, but it gives them room for improvement.